Support services for older adults

 Social Connection Program

 The Social Connection Program (Better Together program) is for older people who want to connect with others and join activities or events based on their interests.
-The program focuses on group-based activities in the community and helps people build and maintain social connections.

 For more information, visit social support and recreation.